 Information exchange

-Transmission-connected demand facilities shall be equipped according to the standards specified by the relevant TSO in order to exchange information between the relevant TSO and the transmission-connected demand facility with the specified time stamping.
-The relevant TSO shall make the specified standards publicly available.
+Transmission-connected demand facilities as well as distribution-connected demand facilities shall be equipped according to the IEC 61850-7-420 and IEC 62325 standards in order to exchange information between the relevant TSO and the grid-connected demand facility with the specified time stamping.

-Transmission-connected distribution system shall be equipped according to the standards specified by the relevant TSO in order to exchange information between the relevant TSO and the transmission-connected distribution system with the specified time stamping.
-The relevant TSO shall make the specified standards publicly available.
+Transmission-connected distribution system shall be equipped according to the IEC 61850-7-420 and IEC 62325 standards in order to exchange information between the relevant TSO and the transmission-connected distribution system with the specified time stamping.

-The relevant TSO shall specify the information exchange standards.
-The relevant TSO shall make publicly available the precise list of data required.

 Article 19